 Our use of Schegal draught seal products in certain critical locations allow us to achieve excellent air leakage results and these are unrivalled within the sash window industry.

-We offer a variety of traditional and modern ironmongery be it chrome or brass.
-These can all be selected during consultation with you to suit your needs.
+We offer a variety of traditional and modern ironmongery in our standard range.
+You can choose from different finishes such as chrome or brass.
+These can all be selected during your consultation with our project manager.

-The ironmongery used in Sash Windows is Fulton and Bray however we are more than happy to source specific ironmongery for our clients.
+The ironmongery typically used in sash windows is by Fulton and Bray however we are more than happy to source specific ironmongery for our clients.

 The ironmongery we use on our Timeless products has been carefully selected from our specialist ironmongery suppliers and are always happy to source special ironmongery where required.